mustafaakilli/master-thesis/README.md

                 * Click green '+' button at the bottom of the window.
                 * Select build artifacts, and select `transformationanalyzer:war`
                 * Now you will have two output, when you build.
 The exploded version and war version.
-        * If fix button does not appear:
+        * If "fix button" does not appear:
             * Go to "Deployment" tab and click to green '+' button.
             * Select `transformationanalyzer:war exploded` and `transformationanalyzer:war`
             * Write `/transformation-analyzer` to the "Application Context" for both artifacts.